 Panpipes

 If you're interested in building a pan flute, or a set of pan pipes, this is the page for you!
 It includes: 1) Virtual Panpipes you can play right now on your computer; 2) directions on how to build a 5-note set of panpipes; and 3) information on building and playing an 8-note set of panpipes.
-Also, if you're participating in Science Olympiad, be sure to check out our 2013 Science Olympiad Addendum.
 So take a couple of minutes, play the virtual panpipes, learn how to make your instrument, and discover all of the great songs your homemade panpipes can play.

 As you will hear, the longer the pipe, the lower the pitch — the shorter the pipe, the higher the pitch.